-As any horse owner knows, horses are some of the most remarkable animals to care for, but they also come with their own set of complexities.
-When it comes to electrolyte management, there are many factors that need to be considered to keep the average horse healthy and comfortable.
+When it comes to electrolyte management, there are many factors that need to be considered to keep your horse healthy and hydrated.

-Maybe you jump professionally, or ride as a hobby.
-Either way, understanding when to give your horse equine electrolytes is a vital part of proper care.
+Whether you are a happy hacker or a competitive rider – understanding when to give your equine electrolytes is a vital part of essential care.

-So, let’s tackle this essential piece of horse care.
-Today, we’re talking horse electrolyte supplements in NZ.
-What are they, when should you give them to your horse, and what can happen to a horse that doesn’t receive the right amount of electrolytes?
+So, let’s tackle this essential element of horse care.
+Today, we’re covering horse electrolyte supplements in NZ.
+What are they, when should you give them to your horse, and what can happen to a horse that doesn’t receive enough electrolytes?

 What are equine electrolytes?

-At their core, equine electrolytes are minerals.
-They’re the ones your horse loses through sweat, and they play a crucial role in keeping the body functioning as it should.
-These minerals include sodium, chloride, potassium, magnesium, and calcium.
+Equine electrolytes are minerals or often referred to as salts.
+They are what your horse loses through sweat and play a crucial role in keeping the body functioning as it should.
+Electrolyte minerals include sodium, chloride, potassium, magnesium, and calcium.

-Collectively, they regulate important bodily functions like hydration, nerve function, temperature control, and muscle contraction, all the things that keep your horse healthy and happy.
+Collectively, they regulate important bodily functions like hydration, nerve function, temperature control and muscle contraction, all the things that keep your horse hydrated, healthy and happy.

-If you think about how large your horse is and how much work they often do, it becomes clear just how essential these minerals are.
-Horses can lose litres of fluid during exercise or work, especially in warmer months.
-Along with that fluid loss are also precious electrolytes.
+If you think about the size of your horse and how much work they often do, it becomes clear just how essential these minerals are.
+Horses can lose litres of fluid during exercise or work, especially in warmer conditions.
+Along with that fluid loss are electrolyte salts.

-When that depletion isn’t properly restored, that’s when problems start to arise.
+When that depletion isn’t properly restored, problems arise, some can be catastrophic.

 Why do horses need electrolytes?

 Much like our body, a horse’s body relies on electrolytes for healthy function.
-But once your horse becomes depleted there are knock-on effects.
-These can include an inability to cool, heat stress and exhaustion, all the way to sluggish and poor behaviour to that of serious dehydration resulting in colic or even death.
+But when your horse is depleted, there are knock-on effects.
+This can include the inability to cool leading to heat stress and exhaustion, sluggish and poor behaviour or that of a serious dehydration, colic or even death!

-Equine electrolytes really, really matter for an animal as active as the horse.
-Having a horse salt supplement on hand at all times helps you in a lot of ways, including:
+Equine electrolytes really matter! for an animal as active as the horse.
+Having a horse salt supplement on hand at all times helps your horse, including:

 -